Spec Prog in Prof Psychology (EDSP)

 EDSP 452 Psychological and Educational Assessment (3 semester hours)

 Basic concepts of psychological testing, measurement, and evaluation applicable to the rationale, construction, evaluation, use, and interpretation of tests, rating scales, etc.; essential statistics.
+Seniors only.
 Practice required.
-Senior class standing required.

 EDSP 453 Introduction to the Study of Disability and Special Education (3 semester hours)